 - In exceptional cases, students may be admitted conditionally.
 Such students must earn a 3.0 on the first nine (9) semester hours of coursework numbered 500 or above or on all coursework taken while completing this nine (9) hour requirement in order to qualify for regular admission.

 - Students may be required to take some prerequisite courses in geography or business.

 - Submit statement of purpose and goals, and resume.

-Successful completion of a minimum of thirty (30) hours as follows:
+- Successful completion of a minimum of thirty (30) hours in graduate-level courses (18 hours 600 level or higher) as follows:

 - A 3.0 GPA is required for graduation.